The absence of pain can be rewarding as any other feeling.

 I couldn’t believe it.
 She sat atop the horse, looking just like I remembered.
 She must have thought the same thing, because she smiled widely.
 “You haven’t aged a day.”

 I smiled.
 “I work out.”

 She slid from her steed and wrapped me in a tight hug.
 It was surreal to see her, to be here in this moment.
-For me, my life as I knew it had changed over a decade ago, and now Iliera was reminding me of it all.
+For me, my life as I knew it had changed so long ago, and now Iliera was reminding me of it all.

 “Come with me,” I said, gesturing toward my farm.
 “I want to hear everything.”

 As Iliera ate her third helping of noodles, she filled me in on everything I had missed.
 I realized pretty quickly that it wasn’t that much.
-After defeating Queen Azshara, the forces in the Eternal Palace had accidentally released N’Zoth, an ancient dark enemy.
-The Alliance and the Horde were working to undo his evil plans now, and Iliera was confident they would succeed.
-She also told me of the Horde’s civil unrest, the end of the Fourth War, and dire warnings that the scourge in the north were acting up again.
+After defeating the Yunai, the forces in the prison had accidentally released a different entity from the Yunai realm.
+Thankfully, they had quelled that threat too.
+She also told me of the Zinji’s continued unrest, the end of the war against them, and dire warnings that all the Yunai activity had stirred up chaos in the frozen realm.

 “You’re going to remain here,” she surmised.

 “You’re a powerful ally,” she said.
-“We could use you against N’Zoth.”
+“We could use you against all the other secrets out there.”